mindspore-lab/mindface/README.md

 For all main contributors, please check [contributing](#contributing).

 <details>
-<summary>Major Featires</summary>
+<summary>Major Features</summary>
 MindFace mainly has the following features.

 - Unified Application Programming Interface

     MindFace provides a unified application programming interface for face recognition and detection by decoupling the models, so that the model can be called directly using the mindface APIs, which greatly improves the ease of building algorithms for users

-- Strong extensibility
+- Strong Extensibility

     MindFace currently supports face recognition and detection, based on the unified APIs.
 MindFace is highly scalable, it can support lots of backbones, datasets, and loss functions.
-What's More, MindFace also supports many platforms, including CPU/GPU/Ascend.
+What's more, MindFace also supports many platforms, including CPU/GPU/Ascend.

 </details>